Emylcamate

 Emylcamate also has a faster intra-parenteral onset than meprobamate, 3 minutes compared with 35.

+The drug has been encountered online as a novel designer drug.

 Synthesis

 Emylcamate is the carbamate of the tertiary alcohol 3-methyl-3-pentanol.
 The first patented synthesis involved treating that alcohol with potassium cyanate and trichloroacetic acid.
 In 1963, an improved synthesis was reported using sodium cyanate and trifluoroacetic acid.